stormsinger/Remindly/README.md

 ---

-## Configuration & Customization

-- Change allowed calendar dates via code in `frontend/src/components/calendarPanel/CalendarPanel.jsx`.
-- Adjust API URLs if you need to change ports.
-- All API endpoints are under `/reminders`.

----

-## Development

-- To run in development: use `mvn spring-boot:run` for backend and `npm run dev` for frontend concurrently.
-- To build frontend for production: `npm run build` (output to `frontend/dist`).

----

 ## License

 This project is provided as a technical interview solution.
 For any use beyond evaluation, contact the author.